homothetyhk/RandomizerMod/articles/logic_variable_ref.md

       - If missing, number of casts is new int[]{1}
     - a parameter beginning with "before:": tries to convert the tail of the parameter to the NearbySoul enum (either by string or int parsing).
 Represents soul available before any spells are cast.
     - a parameter beginning with "after:": tries to convert the tail of the parameter to the NearbySoul enum (either by string or int parsing).
 Represents soul available after all spells are cast.
-    - a parameter equal to "noDG": indicates that dream gate is not possible after the cast.
   - Represents the effect on soul of casting spells sequentially.

-- EquipCharmVariable, FragileCharmVariable
+- EquipCharmVariable, FragileCharmVariable, WhiteFragmentEquipVariable
   - Prefix: `$EQUIPPEDCHARM`
   - Required Parameters:
     - First parameter MUST be either: the name of the charm term (e.g. Gathering_Swarm) or the 1-based charm ID (for Gathering Swarm, 1).
   - Optional Parameters: none
   - Represents the effect of equipping a charm.
 Uses `MAXNOTCHCOST` to efficiently overcharm if needed.
 Cannot overcharm if the player has already taken damage.
 Fragile charms cannot be equipped if the player does not have the ability to repair them, or if they are broken in the current state.
+Charm 36 (Kingsoul/Void Heart) checks that the player at least 2 white fragments, and uses notch cost 0 if the player has 3 white fragments.

 - FlowerProviderVariable
   - Prefix: `$FLOWERGET`